Strasbourg: Location

 Strasbourg is situated at the eastern border of France with Germany.
 This border is formed by the Rhine, which also forms the eastern border of the modern city, facing across the river to the German town Kehl.
 The historic core of Strasbourg, however, lies on the Grande Île in the river Ill, which here flows parallel to, and roughly 4 km from, the Rhine.
 The natural courses of the two rivers eventually join some distance downstream of Strasbourg, although several artificial waterways now connect them within the city.

 The city lies in the Upper Rhine Plain, at between 132 and 151 m above sea level, with the upland areas of the Vosges Mountains some 20 km to the west and the Black Forest 25 km to the east.
 This section of the Rhine valley is a major axis of north–south travel, with river traffic on the Rhine itself, and major roads and railways paralleling it on both banks.

 The city is some 397 km east of Paris.
 The mouth of the Rhine lies approximately 450 km to the north, or 650 km as the river flows, whilst the head of navigation in Basel is some 100 km to the south, or 150 km by river.

 Climate

-In spite of its position far inland, Strasbourg has an oceanic climate (Köppen: Cfb), though with less maritime influence than the milder climates of Western and Southern France.
-The city has warm, relatively sunny summers and cool, overcast winters.

-The third highest temperature ever recorded was 38.5 °C in August 2003, during the 2003 European heat wave.
-This record was broken, on 30 June 2019, when it reached 38.8 °C and then on 25 July 2019, when it reached 38.9 °C. The lowest temperature ever recorded was -23.4 °C in December 1938.
+The climate in Strasbourg has changed over the past decades, and while it retains an oceanic climate (Cfb in the Köppen classification), it is increasingly resembling a humid subtropical climate (Köppen Cfa), with certain continental influences.
+Winters are cool and variable, with short periods of very cold weather.
+Snow is rare, but frost is common.
+Summers are hot, punctuated by heat waves, and rainfall is low throughout the year despite 101 days of rain annually.

 Strasbourg's location in the Rhine valley, sheltered from strong winds by the Vosges and Black Forest mountains, results in poor natural ventilation, making Strasbourg one of the most atmospherically polluted cities of France.
 Nonetheless, the progressive disappearance of heavy industry on both banks of the Rhine, as well as effective measures of traffic regulation in and around the city have reduced air pollution in recent years.